-During the period, the Group has signed a new Shareholders Agreement with the other two shareholders in EMTS Holding BV, established in the Netherlands.
-As a result, the Group's voting rights in EMTS Holding BV has decreased to 25% through issuance of a new class of preferential shares in EMTS Holding BV while increasing its stake in the ordinary shares with non voting rights to 45% through issuance of new ordinary shares by partial conversion of shareholders loans into equity.
-The shareholders of EMTS Holding BV also agreed to waive all the remaining outstanding shareholders loans.
+In February 2017, the Group undertook a corporate restructuring of its investment in Emerging Markets Telecommunication Services Limited ("EMTS) and signed a new Shareholders Agreement with the other two shareholders in EMTS Holding BV established in the Netherlands ("EMTS BV").
+The result of the restructuring is that the Group's voting rights in EMTS (through its shareholding in EMTS BV) decreased to 25% through issuance of a new class of preferential shares in EMTS BV while increasing its stake in the ordinary shares with non voting rights to 45% through a debt to equity swap, thereby partially converting its shareholder loans into equity.
+In addition, the shareholders of EMTS BV also agreed to waive all the remaining outstanding shareholders loans given to EMTS up to the date of the corporate restructuring being 8 February 2017.